-In April 2022, the case was remanded by the Divisional Magistrate Court.
+In April 2022, the case was dismissed by the Wattala Magistrate Court.
 The Magistrate was then informed of the revision application filed in response to the Interim Magistrate’s order.
 The parent’s counsel then made more submissions, alleging that Saisha had been ‘brainwashed’ and ‘abducted’ by her partner.
 This allegation was made despite the fact that Saisha had claimed to be in a consensual relationship and had previously stated to the local police station that she does not want to live with her parents.

 iProbono’s lawyers rebutted this argument, claiming that because the victim was 22 years old, she was an adult with full competence to make her own decisions.
 A statement published by the Sri Lanka College of Psychiatrists rejecting homosexuality as a mental illness was also shared with the Magistrate.
 Further evidence was presented to establish that the victim did not suffer from any mental illness that warranted her confinement, as she held a Bachelor’s Degree in Business and worked as a teacher.
 Saisha’s lawyer further stated that her sexual orientation as a lesbian is not a crime under Sri Lanka’s Penal Code.
 In a U-turn for the police, the local police station declared in its final report that there was no evidence of Saisha committing any crime.